-• Special Assessments, which can be separated into Annual Payment A & B, Annual Payment A is collected from property owners to the extent first available pledged revenues

-- are insufficient to fund the annual revenue requirement.
-Annual Payment B is equal to 0.50% of sales by retail establishments within the District (Also known as the "Retail Portion"), - Special Ad Valorem taxes of \$0.25 per \$100 of assessed value of taxable real estate levied on the parcels in the District, - Incremental tax revenues, including real property taxes, sales taxes, meals taxes, and amusement taxes above the base value.
+- Special Assessments which consist of Annual Payment A collected from property owners to the extent first available pledged revenues are insufficient to fund the annual revenue requirement and Annual Payment B which is equal to 0.50% of sales by retail establishments within the District, also known as the "Retail Portion", - Special Ad Valorem taxes of \$0.25 per \$100 of assessed value of taxable real estate levied on the parcels in the District, and - Incremental tax revenues, including real property taxes, sales taxes, meals taxes, and amusement taxes above the base value.

-These revenue collections totaled \$5,200,624 and \$6,570,481 for fiscal years 2019 and 2018, respectively.
+These revenue collections totaled \$3,812,824 and \$5,200,624 for fiscal years 2020 and 2019, respectively.